The Invisible Hand of Dynamic Market Pricing: Introduction

 Walrasian equilibrium, where prices are such that optimal social welfare is achieved, and the market clears, given appropriate tie-breaking of preferences in the demand set dates back to 1874 \cite{walras1874}.
 The existence of Walrasian prices for matching markets and more generally for gross substitutes valuations appears in \cite{kelso1982job,gul1999walrasian}.
-We give a definition of these valuations in Section \ref{sec:staticunique}.
-Competitive analysis of online matchings were first studied in \cite{karp1990optimal} where a randomized $1-1/e$ approximation to the size of the maximal matching was given.

-The use of bundle pricing for Combinatorial Walrasian Equilibria (and no envy amongst buyers), while achieving one half of the social welfare, was given in \cite{feldman2013combinatorial}.
-The use of static item prices for buyers arriving via a Bayesian process, with XOS valuations, which also achieves 1/2 of the optimal social welfare, was given in \cite{feldman2015combinatorial}.

-The performance of posted price mechanisms was also studied under the objective of maximizing revenue in Bayesian settings, where it was shown to extract a constant fraction of the optimal revenue for single item settings \cite{BlumrosenH08} as well as for matching markets \cite{Chawla07,Chawla10,ChawlaMS10}.

-More generally, some motivation for this paper is to find more applications of the framework of pricing dynamic decisions \cite{cohen2015pricing}, a general approach to setting dynamic prices on future selfish decisions so as to achieve some predefined goal.
-In particular, this has been done in the context of minimizing the costs of selfish metrical matchings, selfish metrical task systems, and the selfish $k$-server problem.
+The efficiency guarantee for the minimal Walrasian prices was considered in \cite{HsuMRRV15} for both matching markets and matroid based valuations.\footnote{The class of matroid based valuations are conjectured to be equivalent to the class of gross substitutes valuations by \cite{OstrovskyTE1840}.} Interestingly, the question of finding a Walrasian equilibrium without ties in the demand for the case of gross substitutes valuations with a unique optimum was also asked by \cite{LemeW15} in the quite different context of efficiently computing a Walrasian equilibrium given access to an aggregate demand oracle.
+For a survey on gross substitutes valuations, see \cite{leme2014gross}.